How To Build Generational Wealth

 Why Is Generational Wealth Important?

 I know that my parents, significantly my mom, believed in the importance of leaving money to my brother and me when she passed away.
-Mom was frugal so that she could provide financial advantages to us that she could not have in her youth when she suffered the loss of her family and their wealth.
+Mom was frugal so that she could provide financial advantages to us that she could not have had in her youth when she suffered the loss of her family and their wealth.
 Mom taught me many valuable money lessons.

 There is no guarantee that money is important to them today as teens.
 However, Craig and I know our kids will be entering a competitive world that will challenge them.
 Why not help as best we can?

-Growing up in a modest home in the Bronx raised by two immigrant parents, money was very tight.
+Growing up in a modest home in the Bronx, raised by two immigrant parents, money was very tight.
 We drove an old car that had difficulty starting, simple clothes, but we had a refrigerator filled with food and a roof over our heads.
-Friends in our neighborhood were no better, and none of us complained because we didn’t know better until much later when we worked in our respective jobs.
+Friends in our neighborhood were no better, and none of us complained because we didn’t know better until much later, when we worked in our respective jobs.

 How To Build Wealth